QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-The fusion coefficient $\alpha$ adapts to the relative reliability of the models: it approaches $1$ when the classical predictions are confident and consistent with the quantum outputs, decreases when the quantum model provides stronger prediction.
+The fusion coefficient $\alpha$ dynamically adapts to the relative reliability of the models: it approaches $1$ when the classical predictions are highly confident and consistent with the quantum outputs, and it decreases when the quantum model provides a stronger, more reliable prediction.